jiayong1008/jiayong1008/README.md

 - 👉 [Personal Website](https://limjiayong.wordpress.com/)

 ## HarvardX
 HarvardX is an online learning initiative by *Harvard University* through [edX](https://www.edx.org/school/harvardx) online platform.
 These courses are also taught physically in Harvard itself.
+I have learnt a fair lot from these courses, to name a few, fundamentals of programming with C and Python, web programming with Python's Flask, Django, SQLite, HTML, CSS, JavaScript, and even the fundamentals of Artificial Intelligence.
 View my [Harvard repository](https://github.com/jiayong1008/harvardx) where I include some of my projects.

 ## APU Projects
 The [APU Project repository](https://github.com/jiayong1008/apu) contains projects or assignments which I have completed during my Diploma study in Asia Pacific University (APU), Malaysia.
 Do check it out. 😄